AppliedEnergistics/Applied-Energistics-2/guidebook/getting-started.md

 ### What do I need to know to get started?

 First, ME Stores items inside of other items, called [Storage cells](items-blocks-machines/storage_cells.md); there are 5 tiers with ever increasing amounts of storage.
-In order to use a Storage Cell it must be placed inside either an <ItemLink id="chest" />, or an <ItemLink id="drive" />.
+In order to use a Storage Cell it must be placed inside either an <ItemLink id="me_chest" />, or an <ItemLink id="drive" />.

-The <ItemLink id="chest" /> shows you the contents of the Cell as soon as its placed inside, and you can add and remove items from it as if it were a <ItemLink id="minecraft:chest" />, with the exception that the items are actually stored in the Storage cells, and not the <ItemLink id="chest" /> itself.
+The <ItemLink id="me_chest" /> shows you the contents of the Cell as soon as its placed inside, and you can add and remove items from it as if it were a <ItemLink id="minecraft:chest" />, with the exception that the items are actually stored in the Storage cells, and not the <ItemLink id="me_chest" /> itself.

-The <ItemLink id="chest" /> is quite situational and limited in utility.
+The <ItemLink id="me_chest" /> is quite situational and limited in utility.
 To really take advantage of AE2, you need to set up an [ME Network](ae2-mechanics/me-network-connections.md).

 ## Your Very First ME System